 Notes

-- Mix the batter with a whisk to fully incorporate the dry ingredients.
+- Mix the dry ingredients with a whisk to fully incorporate.

-- Carefully fold them into the batter being careful not to deflate the batter.
+- Carefully fold the eggs whites into the batter being careful not to deflate the batter.

 - Bake in a parchment paper lined baking pan.